 Based near Byron Bay, Salty Builds and Salty Stays is run by an energetic trio who make every decision based on how it will affect the Earth.
-This ethos led them to choose Abodo’s FSC®-certified Vulcan timber for the cabins at their eco retreat.
+This ethos led them to choose Abodo’s Forest Stewardship Council® (FSC®) certified Vulcan timber for the cabins at their eco retreat.

 The Cabin enjoys uninterrupted ocean views from its elevated site and is kitted out with solar power, a comfortable queen-sized bed, fireplace, kitchenette and breakfast bar, and a bathroom with shower and composting toilet.

-Silicate is a finish that is designed to silver off over time, meaning it requires very little maintenance and can last up to ten years before needing to be reapplied.
-Created using FSC certified New Zealand timber, Abodo Vulcan is locally made and thermally modified for increased stability.
+The silicate-based wood finish is designed to silver off over time, meaning it requires very little maintenance and can last up to ten years before needing to be reapplied.
+Created using FSC® certified New Zealand timber, Abodo Vulcan is locally made and thermally modified for increased stability.

 Abodo products are also carbon negative, a huge plus for eco-friendly builds and a must if, like Salty Stays, you are looking to go carbon neutral.
 Members of 1% for the Planet, Salty Stays also plants a tree and donates to Sea Shepherd Australia for every booking made.